-Current offer: Earn 75,000 American Express Membership Rewards points after spending $5,000 in the first 6 months.
-Also, new cardmembers receive 10 points per dollar on purchases at US gas stations and US supermarkets on a combined total of up to $15,000 in the first 6 months.
-That is 9 points more than normal on these purchases!
+Current offer: Earn 100,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.
+Also, new cardmembers receive 10 points per dollar on purchases at restaurants and when you shop small in the US on up to $25,000 in combined purchases during the first 6 months if you apply using this link*.
+Terms apply.

 Amex points can be transferred to several different airline and hotel programs.

 The annual fee has increased to $695 [See rates and fees], which is steep.
 There are lots of benefits and credits that may help offset that fee, though.
 The current welcome offer of 100,000 American Express Membership Rewards points also helps offset that annual fee.

 The Membership Rewards points from the bonus alone are enough for a roundtrip ticket to Japan if you learn to utilize transfer partners!

 If you’re a frequent flyer, this card has one of the highest earn rates on flight purchases.
 Earn 5 points per dollar on flights booked directly through airlines or through amextravel.com on up to $500,000 per year.
 Also, earn 5 points per dollar on prepaid hotels booked with Amex Travel.
 Earn 1 point per dollar on all other purchases.

 Enrollment is required before you can receive some of these benefits.
 You an enroll online in your Amex account.